fogfish/fogfish.github.io/tech/platforms/aws.md

 [How to Model Any Relational Data in DynamoDB to Maximize Performance](https://edward-huang.com/best-practice/database/2021/04/13/how-to-model-any-relational-data-in-dynamodb-to-maximize-performance/) Designing a Database application is the first thing we usually do when we want to start working on an application.
 DynamoDB is popular because it was designed for enormous, high-velocity use cases, such as the Amazon shopping cart.
 Thus, it can’t tolerate the inconsistency and slowing performance of joins as a dataset scales.
 Although DynamoDB is performant, designing a data model in DynamoDB is tricky.
 For instance, we cannot think about how to normalize the data to avoid anomalies because DynamoDB is a NoSQL database.

-[The million dollar engineering problem](https://segment.com/blog/the-million-dollar-eng-problem/) how to identify and fix a problem of hot partitions at DynamoDB
+[The million dollar engineering problem](https://segment.com/blog/the-million-dollar-eng-problem/) how to identify and fix a problem of hot partitions at DynamoDB.

+[Best practices for managing many-to-many relationships](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-adjacency-graphs.html) Adjacency lists are a design pattern that is useful for modeling many-to-many relationships in Amazon DynamoDB.
+More generally, they provide a way to represent graph data (nodes and edges) in DynamoDB.

+[The Ten Rules for Data Modeling with DynamoDB](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) Modeling your data in DynamoDB is significantly different than modeling in a traditional relational database.
+And if you try to model your DynamoDB table like your relational database, you'll be in a world of hurt...

+[Data Modeling for DynamoDB Single Table Design](https://www.sensedeep.com/blog/posts/2021/dynamodb-singletable-design.html) best practices have evolved around DynamoDB single-table design patterns where one database table serves the entire application and holds multiple different application entities.

 ## S3